On this page

-The Trans-Pacific Partnership Agreement (TPP) is a free trade agreement that would liberalise trade and investment between 12 Pacific-rim countries: New Zealand, Australia, Brunei Darussalam, Canada, Chile, Japan, Malaysia, Mexico, Peru, Singapore, the United States and Viet Nam.
+The countries are New Zealand, Australia, Brunei Darussalam, Canada, Chile, Japan, Malaysia, Mexico, Peru, Singapore, the United States and Viet Nam.

-For the official text and the status of the Agreement, see the TPP Depository page.
+TPP Depositary page contains the official text and the status of the Agreement.

 An archived copy of the TPP website(external link) is available at the National Library of New Zealand.